Skip to main content

 Setup Scoreboard OCR on your Scenes

-Navigate to the 'CloudControl' tab > Click on the scene you wish to setup Scoreboard OCR on
+1. Navigate to the 'CloudControl' tab and click on the scene you wish to setup Scoreboard OCR on.

-Choose 'Scoreboard read by a Spiideo camera (OCR)' and click 'Next'
+4. Click on 'Scoreboard read by a Spiideo camera (OCR)

+You'll now have the option of choosing your method of calibration.
 Here you can choose to either calibrate Live (real-time camera image) or from a previous recording.
-If you choose the second option, it is important that the cameras have not moved since that recording
+If you choose the second option, it is important that the cameras have not moved since that recording.

-Outline the scoreboard with four annotations, starting in the top left corner.
+Continue by outlining the scoreboard with four annotations starting in the top left corner.
 Once your annotations are placed, you can drag them to capture the full scoreboard and then click 'Next'

 Now annotate your scoreboard my dragging to create your first annotation box.
 Once placed, you can click on each annotation to identify what it is.
 Annotation groups are: